DavidHe1127/Platy/experiments/service-discovery/README.md

    }
 ],
 ```
 CloudMap will create/manage SRV/A records under the hood for you in a private hosted zone.

-It's implemented by creating a set of A/SRV records in a private hosted zone.
-These records maintain the information of your services.
+Depending on chosen network mode, you might select `SRV/A` (awsvpc)  or `SRV` (bridge).

 ### Caveats
 [Service Discovery Considerations](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/service-discovery.html)